sems-server/sems/doc/Readme.sbc_call_control.txt

     call_profile->cc_vars.erase("mycc::myvar");

-If several invocations of the same call control module should be independent from each other, CC variables may be prefixed by the CC namespace
-(e.g. args[CC_API_PARAMS_CC_NAMESPACE + "::" + var_name).
+If several invocations of the same call control module should be independent from each other, CC variables should be prefixed by the CC namespace (e.g. args[CC_API_PARAMS_CC_NAMESPACE + "::" + var_name).